jinghuazhao/SomaLogic/SomaLogic_analysis_plan.md

 ```
 See Appendix for a full example using SLURM.

-When a dosage format is used, PLINK can also gives an INFO measure, http://zzz.bwh.harvard.edu/plink/dosage.shtml.
+When a dosage format is used, PLINK can also gives an INFO measure, see http://zzz.bwh.harvard.edu/plink/dosage.shtml.

 ### Descriptive statistics